 The State of Washington has been a member of the Western Interstate Commission for Higher Education (WICHE) since 1955.
 WICHE is a 15-state commission working to improve access to higher education for students in the western region.

-The University of Washington’s Master of Landscape Architecture (MLA) is part of WICHE’s Western Regional Graduate Program (WRGP) which makes this program available at a more affordable cost to students living in the following 14 states and 2 US territories.
-Residents from any of these states who are accepted into the MLA degree program may apply for the WRGP rate – UW’s resident tuition rate instead of the non-resident rate that out-of- state students would normally pay.
+The University of Washington’s Master of Landscape Architecture (MLA) is part of WICHE’s Western Regional Graduate Program (WRGP) which makes this program available at resident tuition rates to students with residency in one of the following 14 states and 2 US territories.

 - New Mexico